An error bound for the slender body approximation of a thin, rigid fiber sedimenting in Stokes flow: Introduction

 \subsection{Outline of the proof of Theorem \ref{rigid_theorem}}

-The strategy for proving Theorem \ref{rigid_theorem} is to show that, given $\bm{F}$ and $\bm{T}$, the solution to the rigid slender body PDE \eqref{SB_PDE} is close to both the classical rigid PDE solution \eqref{rigid} and the rigid slender body approximation \eqref{SBT_expr} - \eqref{SBT_cond2}. \\
+The strategy for proving Theorem \ref{rigid_theorem} is to show that, given $\bm{F}$ and $\bm{T}$, the solution to the rigid slender body PDE \eqref{SB_PDE} is close to both the classical rigid PDE solution \eqref{rigid} and the rigid slender body approximation \eqref{SBT_cond1} - \eqref{SBT_cond2}. \\

 First, we must show that the rigid slender body PDE is well-posed.
-Using Definition \ref{rigid_weak_p} of a weak solution to the rigid slender body PDE \eqref{SB_PDE}, we show the following. \begin{theorem} Let $\Sigma_\epsilon$ be a slender body as defined in Section \ref{geometry}.
+Using Definition \ref{rigid_weak_p} of a weak solution to the rigid slender body PDE \eqref{SB_PDE}, where the function space $\mc{R}_\epsilon^{\div}$ is as defined after \eqref{Repsilon}, we show the following. \begin{theorem} Let $\Sigma_\epsilon$ be a slender body as defined in Section \ref{geometry}.
 Given $\bm{F}$ and $\bm{T}\in\R^3$, there exists a unique weak solution $(\bu^{\rm p},p^{\rm p})\in \mc{R}_\epsilon^{\div} \times L^2(\Omega_\epsilon)$ to the slender body PDE for rigid motion \eqref{SB_PDE} satisfying the estimate

 for $C$ depending on $c_\Gamma$ and $\kappa_{\max}$. \end{theorem} Theorem \ref{SB_PDE_well} can be established using many of the same tools from the well-posedness theory in \cite{closed_loop}.
 In addition, we will make use of the following bound along the slender body centerline $\X(s)$: \begin{lemma} Let $\X$ be as in Section \ref{geometry} and consider constant vectors $\bv$, $\bm{\omega} \in \R^3$.
 Then